pjsip/pjproject_docs/README.md

 ## Building Live Documentation

-The live (RTD) docs in https://docs.pjsip.org are generated automatically whenever changes happen in the `pjproject_docs` repository.
+The live (RTD) docs in https://docs.pjsip.org are generated automatically whenever changes are pushed to the `pjproject_docs` repository.

-You can also manually trigger rebuilding of the doc by clicking **Build Version** from the PJSIP's RTD settings page (https://readthedocs.org/projects/pjsip/), although this shouldn't be necessary.

-You can see live building process, as well as logs of all previous build processes from the **Builds** tab (https://readthedocs.org/projects/pjsip/builds/).
+You can see the live building process, as well as logs of all previous build processes from the **Builds** page (https://readthedocs.org/projects/pjsip/builds/).
 This comes handy when the build failed to investigate what went wrong.

+You can also manually trigger rebuilding of the doc by clicking **Build Version** from that page, but this shouldn't be necessary unless you modify something in the RTD settings and want to regenerate the docs.

 ## Versioning the Documentation

 RTD supports multiple versions of the docs.
 It does so by analyzing the Git *tags* of the **pjproject_docs** repository.

-By default RTD only supports `latest` version of the doc, which corresponds to latest Git `master`.
+As an overview, by default RTD only supports `latest` version of the doc, which corresponds to latest commit in Git `master`.
 If there is a Git tag in the repository, RTD will create `stable` version of the doc, which corresponds to the latest Git tag of the repository.
 If you wish to show the individual version, activate the version from https://readthedocs.org/projects/pjsip/versions/.

 For more info please see https://docs.readthedocs.io/en/stable/versions.html

 Follow the steps below to create new documentation version.

-### Creating New PJPROJECT Version
+### Creating New Documentation Version

 #### 1. Git pull